Generalized neutrino isocurvature: Constraining cosmologies from isocurvature

 We carry out the first search for generalized neutrino isocurvature using Planck 2018 (including TTTEEE + lensing \cite{Planck:2019nip}) as well as baryon acoustic oscillation data (including BOSS DR12 \cite{BOSS:2016wmc} + MGS \cite{Ross:2014qpa} + 6dFGS \cite{Beutler:2011hx}).
 We perform a Markov chain Monte Carlo (MCMC) analysis using MontePython \cite{Audren:2012wb,Brinckmann:2018cvx}.
 Additionally to the base-$\Lambda$CDM parameters from Ref.~\cite{Planck:2018vyg}, we fit the effective number of neutrinos as all models discussed in \cref{sec:overview neutrino isocurvature} involve additional degrees of freedom.
 We here present the results of a series of runs in which the spectral index $n_\mathrm{iso}=1$ is fixed and $\varphi$ is varied from $-\pi/2$ to $\pi/2$ in between the fits.
 In each run, $f_\mathrm{iso}$ and $c_{\zeta S}$ are fitted.
 We use a linear-flat prior for $f_\mathrm{iso}$ preferring larger values than a log-flat prior.
 Our results therefore can be interpreted as conservative bounds on the isocurvature mode from inflationary scenarios which lead to $n_\mathrm{iso}\approx 1$\, \footnote{We made some initial runs in which the spectral index $n_\mathrm{iso}$ was varied freely as well.
 Due to the absence of significant evidence for isocurvature these runs did not converge.
 Therefore we only present bounds on the simpler yet well motivated scenario $n_\mathrm{iso}= 1$.}.

 In \cref{fig:upperBound} we show the dependence of the 95 percentile of $f_\mathrm{iso}^2=(P_{S_{\gamma\nu}}+P_{S_{\gamma\DM}})/P_{\zeta}|_{k_\mathrm{piv}}$ as a function of $\varphi$\, in orange.
 For comparison the bounds found in Ref.~\cite{Planck:2018jri} are indicated by green arrows.
 As the analysis of Ref.~\cite{Planck:2018jri} allowed the isocurvature spectral index to vary, we compare our results to the most stringent one out of the three scales considered in Tab.~14 of Ref.~\cite{Planck:2018jri}, the one at $k_\mathrm{low}\,$.
 More specifically, we took the values $f_\mathrm{iso}^2=2.5\%$ and $7.4\%$ for the dark matter and compensated neutrino case, respectively, where for the latter one we accounted for the difference in normalization by multiplying with $(1.4)^2$.
 Our results agree with Ref.~\cite{Planck:2018jri} to within 30\%, where the discrepancies are most likely due to differences in analysis.
-We further agree with Ref.~\cite{Planck:2018jri} that the bounds are significantly more stringent when considering large correlations between the adiabatic and isocurvature mode (see \cref{sec:fit details}).

 We find that the bound on the isocurvature fraction is weaker for scenarios with vanishing matter isocurvature $\varphi\approx\pi/2\sim-\pi/2$\,.
 This may be contributed to the fact that the signatures in the case of $S_{\gamma \DM}=0$ are suppressed on all scales relative to the adiabatic ones as can be seen from \cref{fig:TTspectra} (see also \cref{sec:CMB polarization and LSS}).
 Furthermore, we find that the fit shows a slight preference for non-vanishing isocurvature for these values of $\varphi$ as the reduction of $\chi^2$ compared to a fit of a $\Lambda$CDM cosmology with varying $N_\mathrm{eff}$ exceeds the number $\Delta n=2$ of additional fit parameters ($f_\mathrm{iso}$, $c_{\zeta S}$).